BillWeiss/Haskell-Boot-Camp/hw2/README.markdown

 Conditional Computation
 -----------------------

-Dealing with pure values, you can use the if syntax:
+Dealing with pure values, you can use the `if` syntax:

     if boolean-expression
       then then-case-value
       else else-case-value

-Dealing with monadic code, you can either refactor to deal with pure values or achieve monadic conditional computation with guards such as when:
+Dealing with monadic code, you can either refactor to deal with pure values or achieve monadic conditional computation with guards such as `when`:

     main = do
       when boolean-expression monadic-action